Review | The Mandalorian: Chapter 8 ‘Redemption’

-The Mandalorian Season 1 finale was perhaps one of the best things I’ve seen in 2019, across all mediums of entertainment.
-The Rise of Skywalker failed to live up to the standards and did not (in my opinion) properly end the greatest story ever told.
+The Mandalorian Season 1 finale was perhaps one of the best things I’ve seen in 2019.
+Across all mediums of entertainment.
+The Rise of Skywalker failed to live up to the standards.
+And it did not (in my opinion) properly end the greatest story ever told.
 I was totally bummed out and felt like Disney made a big mistake in buying Star Wars.
 Those bitter feelings have faded after seeing the 8th and final chapter of The Mandalorian.

 Anyway, Gideon gives them until nightfall to surrender.
 Things seem hopeless, but that’s what you have droids for.
-IG-11 shined like a bright light in this episode, coupling droid humor with the brutal and badass killing of Stormtroopers.
-He was literally at one point a one-man army and I feel the Clone Wars would have gone a lot differently if the Separatists had used IG units instead of those useless B-1’s.
+IG-11 shined like a bright light in this episode; coupling droid humor with the brutal and badass killing of Stormtroopers.
+He was literally at one point a one-man army.
+And I feel the Clone Wars would have gone a lot differently if the Separatists had used IG units instead of those useless B-1’s.

 The plan to escape and survive is harrowing and was full of thrill at every turn.
-The lava river they travel underground in a boat invokes the feel of Charon taking the dead down the River Styx to Hades.
-The droid who rows the boat is of a VERY cool, hybrid design; something I’ve never seen in Star Wars before.
+The lava river they travel invokes the feel of Charon taking the dead down the River Styx to Hades.
+The droid who rows the boat is of a VERY cool, hybrid design.
+Something I’ve never seen in Star Wars before.
 Bravo to the creativity!
 Even though the episode has tons of explosions like a bad Michael Bay film, EVERYTHING works.

 The end wraps everything in Season 1 nicely.
 All the loose ends are tied up (for now) and we can only grasp at straws at what Season 2 will bring.
-The Mandalorian’s story and character are all fleshed out as well in this episode and even though we get everything in under an hour; all the revelations do not feel rushed.
-I’ve never been more excited about a series as a whole, and I am foaming at the mouth for more.
+The Mandalorian’s story and character are all fleshed out as well in this episode.
+And even though we get everything in under an hour, all the revelations do not feel rushed.
+I’ve never been more excited about a series as a whole.
+And I am foaming at the mouth for more.
 It didn’t need any surprise characters and at the end, you will be mouthing “Where the hell did he get that!”

 If perfection was a TV show, The Mandalorian would be it.
 I give it 99% out of 100.
 Stream the whole series now on Disney+.
 It is something you cannot miss!

-Max Nocerino is a new addition to the Future of the Force roster.
+Max Nocerino is a regular Staff Writer for The Future of the Force.
 He is a passionate Star Wars fan and loves the literature of the galaxy far, far away.
-Follow him on Twitter @MaxN2100 where he channels his passion frequently!
+Follow him on Twitter where he shares his love of the Force frequently!